Learning to Be Upfront

 When somebody wants something from me, I want them to ask me directly, and not beat around the bush or try to manipulate me, etc., etc.

 According to the words of Jesus, God wants us to do the same—to be direct, detailed, and determined; that is, to ask directly for what we want—"For he who asks receives; he who seeks finds; and to him who knocks, the door will be opened."

-Suggested prayer: "Dear God, help me to be direct and up front in all my communications with you—and my closest friends.
-Help me to ask for and earnestly seek every blessing and good gift that you long to give me.
-And give me the courage to invite my friends and family to accept you as their personal Lord and Savior.
-Thank you for hearing and answering my prayer.
-Gratefully in Jesus' name, amen."
+Suggested prayer: "Dear God, help me to be direct and up front in all my communications with You—and my closest friends.
+Help me to ask for and earnestly seek every blessing and good gift that You long to give me.
+And give me the courage to invite my friends and family to accept You as their personal Lord and Savior.
+Thank You for hearing and answering my prayer.
+Gratefully in Jesus's name, amen."